Proteusiq/estate/README.md

 celery -A tasks.app beat --loglevel=info
 ```
 > Note: Don´t do this production, use demonization to run process

+#### Toy Project: Scrap Stock Data Every 5 Minutes

+This project has mainly two python files:
+    tasks.py
+    mongo_config.py

+tasks.py contains a function to get stocks using requests library
+and set celery settings.
+I have commented most lines to help you understand
+what they do.

 ## Results
 Two terminals: